 For example, the ADSP-2111 has a master clock frequency of 16 MHz.
 If the SCLKDIV register is loaded with the value 3, an SCLK of 2 MHz is obtained and eight master clock periods elapse for every SCLK period.
-If the timer registers are loaded with the value 803, 100.5 SCLKs occur between interrupts and subsequently between transmit instructions.
-This situation results in nonequidistant sampling because the transmit instruction is occurring on an SCLK edge.
+If the timer registers are loaded with the value 803, then 100.5 SCLKs occur between interrupts and subsequently between transmit instructions.
+This situation results in nonequidistant sampling as the transmit instruction is occurring on a SCLK edge.
 If the number of SCLKs between interrupts is a whole integer figure of N, equidistant sampling is implemented by the DSP.

-AD7452 to TMS320C5x/C54x
+AD7440/AD7450A to TMS320C5x/C54x

-The serial interface on the TMS320C5x/C54x uses a continuous serial clock and frame synchronization signals to synchronize the data transfer operations with peripheral devices like the AD7452.
-The $\overline{\text{CS}}$ input allows easy interfacing between the TMS320C5x/C54x and the AD7452 without any glue logic required.
+The serial interface on the TMS320C5x/C54x uses a continuous serial clock and frame synchronization signals to synchronize the data transfer operations with peripheral devices like the AD7440/AD7450A.
+The CS input allows easy interfacing between the TMS320C5x/C54x and the AD7440/AD7450A without any glue logic required.
 The serial port of the TMS320C5x/C54x is set up to operate in burst mode with internal CLKx (Tx serial clock) and FSx (Tx frame sync).
 The serial port control register (SPC) must have the following setup: FO = 0, FSM = 1, MCM = 1, and TxM = 1.
-The format bit, FO, may be set to 1 to set the word length to eight bits in order to implement the power-down mode on the AD7452.
-The connection diagram is shown in Figure 41.
-It should be noted that for signal processing applications, it is imperative that the frame synchronization signal from the TMS320C5x/C54x provides equidistant sampling.
+The format bit, FO, may be set to 1 to set the word length to eight bits to implement the power-down mode on the AD7440/AD7450A.
+The connection diagram is shown in Figure 46.
+For signal processing applications, it is imperative that the frame synchronization signal from the TMS320C5x/C54x provide equidistant sampling.